featured image

 Wall 1 — Validators (validators.py): Checks what the file claims to be (extension) and how large it actually is (byte measurement).
 Rejects anything outside the whitelist.

 Wall 2 — Sanitizers (security.py): Strips the filename of any path traversal characters and neutralizes HTML content that might be rendered later.
-Ensures the file name itself is not a weapon.
+The file name itself is treated as user input.

-Wall 3 — Security Headers (security_headers.py): Even after the file is accepted, the HTTP response is armored with headers that prevent the browser from doing anything unexpected with the content — no MIME sniffing, no framing, no inline script execution outside the CSP policy.
+Wall 3 — Security Headers (security_headers.py): Even after the file is accepted, the HTTP response is armored with headers that prevent the browser from doing anything unexpected — no MIME sniffing, no framing, no inline script execution outside the CSP policy.

 Before writing any validation logic, STORM DAT establishes a domain-specific exception.
-This is a small but important pattern: by raising a ValidationError instead of a generic ValueError, calling code can catch validation failures distinctly from other errors and return user-friendly messages.
+Using a ValidationError instead of a generic ValueError lets calling code catch validation failures distinctly from other errors and return user-friendly messages without leaking internal details.

 class ValidationError(Exception):